 MIT Department of Linguistics 77 Massachusetts Ave, #32-D808 Cambridge, MA 02139, USA

-Narrow interests: The effects of covert movement on semantics: wh-questions and focus, quantification, A-bar movement, intervention effects, and degree semantics.
+Narrow interests: The effects of covert movement on semantics: wh-questions and focus, quantification, focus intervention effects, and degree semantics.
 Derivational syntax: Probe- and goal-driven movement, cross-derivational economy.

 For an updated list of my presentations and publications, please consult my CV.